ZeldaNerd123/vault-api/README.md

 vault-api API only Vault
 =====================

+This is an archived project as Vault now provides their own api-only project.

+Only use this if you need the API of older versions of Vault.
+Otherwise, check out https://github.com/MilkBowl/VaultAPI.

 Advantages over using vault for maven dependencies include:
 * Source and javadoc published to maven repository
 * No implementation included